LarryKuhn/vpc-repr/README.md

   `python vpc-repr.py us-east-1 vpc-xxxx vpc-yyyy >report.html`

-- all output goes to stdout so pipe it into an html file of your choosing
+- all output goes to stdout so redirect it into an html file of your choosing

 ## Features / Notes